intelligentnet/arcagi/README.md

 ----------

-The Kaggle ARC-AGI challenge 2024 is an attempt to get computers to solve visual 2D puzzles, similar to those in many IQ test.
+The Kaggle ARC-AGI challenge 2024 is an attempt to get computers to solve visual 2D puzzles, similar to those in many IQ tests.
 To solve this challenge in a principled way requires perception of stucture and reasoning guided by constraints.
 It currently cannot be solved by LLM/GenAI based methods though there may be a small place for them (or possibly just simple Neural Networks for specific recognition tasks).

-This code is a first submission for the prize, it could conceivably solve all the puzzles in the challenge, but at the moment solves just over 10%.
+This code is a first submission for the prize, it could conceivably solve all the puzzles in the challenge, but at the moment solves just over 10% in the public evaluation set.
 Much more work is required to reach the 85% or better level.

 This prize in important because it will demonstrate reasoning abilities and not just the memoristion with some 'light' generalisation that is currently